Engee documentation

 Notebook

-1. elevation height of the transmitter antenna,
+1. Lifting height of the transmitter antenna,

-3. the transmitter antenna gain,
+3. The gain of the transmitter antenna,

-4. receiver antenna gain,
+4. Receiver antenna gain,

-6. receiver sensitivity,
+6. Receiver sensitivity,

-7. distance between transmitter and receiver,
+7. The distance between the transmitter and receiver,

 8. frequencies from 30 to 80 MHz in 5 MHz increments,

-9. height of the forest area.
+9. Height of the forest area.

 In [ ]: